 Significant advances in surgery have been made over the past century, largely due to the tireless efforts of surgeon scientists who work at the interface between clinical practice and scientific endeavor.
 Over the past decade, the funding environment, combined with increasing clinical demands, has created significant obstacles to the success of the aspiring surgeon scientist.
 This session focuses on strategies to identify, support, and mentor young surgeon scientists early in their career.

 Through this webinar you will learn key concepts you must know to grow your practice regardless if you are in academic or private practice, are employed by a hospital or are in a country where medical marketing is restricted.

 This webinar engages attendees in a discussion about recognizing opportunities for leadership early in your career, how to develop tools to enhance your level of influence during stressful situations, and involvement in leadership opportunities within the American College of Surgeons.

 Presented by Daniel Klaristenfeld, MD, FACS

-Attendees of this webinar can expect to hear about the basics of ergonomics and why it is important for surgeons today.
-We will discuss current literature evaluating the extent of cumulative traumatic disorders among surgeons, common mistakes to avoid, and strategies to prevent workplace injuries.
+Viewers of this webinar can expect to hear about the basics of ergonomics and why it is important for surgeons today.
+We discuss current literature evaluating the extent of cumulative traumatic disorders among surgeons, common mistakes to avoid, and strategies to prevent workplace injuries.

 Presented by Scott Chaiet, MD, MBA, FACS